 - Visualize success: You should take a little bit of time really visualizing what it will be like to lose that initial 10% of weight.
 In doing so it is absolutely essential that you find a way of seeing that as a success.
 One of the best predictors of a return to initial weight is how you feel about your new, lower body weight.
 If you focus entirely on what you haven’t accomplished yet, how far you are away from your ideal, then you will quickly get discouraged.
 So, right now, think about feeling thinner but still, probably, heavier than you would like, and see if you can imagine being happy about that success.
 If you can’t, then this may not be the right time to diet.
 You may need or want to talk to your clinician about ways of changing how it feels to get part-way to a goal.

-- Begin a gradual exercise program: Exercise is not as important in the weight loss phase as it is in the weight maintenance phase, but, in general, overall weight loss over time is better predicted by exercise than it is by diet.
+- Begin a gradual exercise program: Exercise is not as important in the weight loss phase as it is in the weight maintenance phase, however long term weight loss over time is better predicted by exercise than it is by diet.
+And exercise can help you feel better, which will make the work of a diet that much easier.
 So get started.
 For more information click here .

-OK, now how about that all important question of whether the grapefruit and lobster diet works better than the butter cream frosting diet....
-(Sorry, but there is an incredible amount of silliness about how to diet).
+OK, now how about that all important question of whether the grapefruit and lobster diet works better than the butter cream frosting diet….
+(Sorry, but there is an incredible amount of silliness on the internet about how to diet).

 We don’t exactly know why this is the case, but the Atkins diet puts your body into a state of ketosis, this state, for a number of reasons, makes weight loss easier.
 On the other hand, you can’t stay in a state of ketosis for the rest of your life and it may be that those who achieve early success with the Atkins diet are going to need more effort in the transition phase (more support, more visits).
 Before getting started with an Atkins diet you may want to read the information at i-diets.com which is a somewhat negative but pretty balanced review of the pro’s and con’s.
 And before you start an Atkins diet, unless you are young and very healthy, you probably should go talk to your doctor and get some baseline laboratory studies.

-- Low Fat Diet.
-This is the approach that used to be the one most consistently recommended by nutritionists.
-More recently, with the success of the Atkins Diet and with the continued weight gain in America despite greater access to low fat foods, questions have been raised about its effectiveness.
+The success of the Atkins Diet as well as the continued weight gain in America despite greater access to low fat foods, has raised questions about the effectiveness of low fat diets.
 The studies from the New England Journal of Medicine previously cited show that an appropriate low fat diet is as effective, over the course of a year and a half, as the Atkins Diet.
-It does seem to be a slower approach, because it doesn't induce ketosis.
+It does seem to be a slower approach, because it doesn’t induce ketosis.
 On the other hand, the transition from a low fat diet to the maintenance phase is much easier.
 For many people this is still the best approach.
 However, there is now no question that the low fat diet approach needs to be combined with caution not to substitute simple carbohydrates and sugar for the missing fat.
 A nice summary of the evidence for and against a low fat diet and some links to useful information about low fat diets is found on the i-diets.com website .